XDRonin69/XDRonin69.github.io/README.md

 # SRCASM-Conference

-A Webpage for Sri Ramakrishna College of Arts and Science 2021 Conference on CS
+A Webpage for Sri Ramakrishna College of Arts and Science 2021 Conference on [].